codeigniter4/shield/docs/1 - concepts.md

 called User Identities.
 By default, the library has two types of identities: one for standard email/password information, and one for access tokens.

-By keeping the identity information loosely coupled from the user account itself, it frees the system up to more easily integrate third-party sign-in systems, JWT systems, and more, all on a single user.
+Keeping these identities loosely coupled from the user account itself facilitates integrations with third-party sign-in systems, JWT systems, and more - all on a single user.

-While this has the potential to make the system more complex, the `email` and `password` fields are automatically looked up for you when attempting to access from the User entity.
+While this has the potential to make the system more complex, the `email` and `password` fields are automatically looked up for you when attempting to access them from the User entity.
 Caution should be used to craft queries that will pull in the `email` field when you need to display it to the user, as you could easily run into some n+1 slow queries otherwise.

 When you `save($user)` a `User` instance in the `UserModel`, the email/password identity will automatically be updated.